3 Project Management Trends You Can No Longer Ignore in 2020

 An important point to note is to give customer a product which does work.
 Whatever the prototype does it should still do it well with good design and UX.
 It can just be a subset of what all the product can do.
 But, impose to the customer the value this product brings.
 If customer delight is not coming, then we disappoint people and the product/idea gets sunk.

-At the end of Day 2, the deliverables are to get a consensus of what are the solutions they would like to test.
+At the end of Day 2, the deliverable are to get a consensus of what are the solutions they would like to test.
 The teams shall use a criteria to evaluate these solutions.
 Often times, there would be much discussion on which idea is best; but the decision makers shall put across the criteria which will be used to evaluate the solutions.
-Every team member then can follow the criteria to do a pre evaluation of the solutions they are proposing.
+Every team member then can follow the criteria to do a pre-evaluation of the solutions they are proposing.

 The set of solutions are delivered onto Wednesday and the teams will be waiting on Wednesday morning to do the most important work of this process; which is to evaluate the solutions.